Sunday, March 17, 2024

 There are patches to fix Road Rash and Zerd no Densetsu for GBC and the colorization patches can mitigate Donkey Kong I & II's sprite glitches.
 Donkey Kong Land III's Japanese release, Donkey Kong GB - Dinky Kong & Dixie Kong is a GBC only game, does not suffer from sprite glitching and a translation patch is available for it.
 Both A Bug's Life and Men in Black were programmed by Tiertex, I suspect other Tiertex developed GBC games will have similar issues but even I have limited patience.
 Considering how bad Tiertex's games are in general (Strider 2 Genesis anyone?), maybe the FPGBC is doing you a favor by delaying the start of these games for so long as to make you think they are broken on this console.

 Peripheral and unusual cartridge compatibility was hit and miss.
 Kirby's Tilt 'n Tumble would get glitchy or crash soon after starting a game and the accelerometer would not calibrate the same way when set on a level surface as it does with an original GBC.
-(Fixed in v1.10 using official firmware but the sound keeps going in and out.)
-Robopon: Star Version seemed to work fine.
+(See below about the fix) Robopon: Star Version seemed to work fine.
 The Game Boy Camera had no issues.
 The InterAct/Datel Mega Memory Card worked OK but the GameShark Pro was unstable.
 My Game Genie might have worked but I do not believe the pins are making good contact due to the shapes of the Game Genie and the FPGBC's shells.
 The Game Genie works fine with my original GBC.

 Direct Link Port support was robust.
 Tetris, Baseball, Tennis, F-1 Race, Wave Race, Faceball 2000 and Tetris DX worked fine with a direct link, either to an original system or an Analogue Pocket.
 Nintendo Link Cables and Adapters and the Analogue Link Cable work with the FPGBC.
 1st & 2nd Generation Pokemon games had no issues with either trading or fighting.
 2nd Generation could successfully complete a trade with 1st Generation using the Time Capsule.